Budibase/website/content/blog/app-building/data-access-control.md

 We can work around this problem in a couple of ways.
 One would be to strictly control who can access the application, through authentication and identity management tools.

-Alternatively, we could implement role-based access control within the application itself, to more tightly control which users can carry out different queries on the affected dataset.
+Alternatively, we could [implement RBAC](budibase.com/blog/app-building/how-to-implement-rbac) within the application itself, to more tightly control which users can carry out different queries on the affected dataset.

 ### Context-centric methods